trig79/gazetteer/README.md

-# bio_site
+# Gazetteer
- My Personal Site

 Gazetteer Project
 Create a mobile web app: 'a geographical dictionary or directory used in conjunction with a map or atlas.
 It typically contains information concerning the geographical makeup, social statistics and physical features of a country, region, or continent.'

 Frameworks/Plugins: